Functional analytic methods for discrete approximations of subwavelength resonator systems: Introduction

 \subsection{Functional analytic approach}

-We represent the subwavelength resonators as material inclusions $D_i$ for $i\in\mathcal{I}$, where $\mathcal{I}\subset\N$ is some index set.
+We represent the subwavelength resonators as material inclusions $D_i$ in $\R^d$ for $i\in\mathcal{I}$, where $\mathcal{I}\subset\N$ is some index set.
 The number of connected components that make up $D$ should either be finite or the geometry should be periodic, such that it is given by an array of finitely many resonators that repeats indefinitely, as illustrated in \Cref{fig:finiteperiodic}.
+We suppose that $d\in\{2,3\}$ and the material inclusions $D_i$ for $i\in\mathcal{I}$ are disjoint, connected sets with boundaries in $C^{1,s}$ for some $0<s<1$.
 We will study scalar wave settings where we throughout use $\omega$ to denote the frequency of the waves.
+We use $v_i$ to denote the wave speed in resonator $D_i$, then $k_i=\omega/v_i$ is the wave number in $D_i$.
+Similarly, the wave speed and wave number in the background medium are denoted by $v$ and $k$.
+We assume that $v>0$.
 We are interested in understanding solutions to Helmholtz resonance problems of the form

-where $D=\cup_{i\in\mathcal{I}} D_i$ and the dimension $d\in\{2,3\}$.
-Such Helmholtz equations, which can be used to model acoustic and polarized electromagnetic waves, represent the simplest model for wave propagation that still exhibits the rich phenomena associated to subwavelength physics.
+where $\ds D=\cup_{i\in\mathcal{I}} D_i$ and the outgoing radiation condition depends on whether $D$ is a finite or a periodically infinite system of resonators.
+Such Helmholtz equations, which can be used to model acoustic and polarised electromagnetic waves, represent the simplest model for wave propagation that still exhibits the rich phenomena associated to subwavelength physics.

-We wish to characterise solutions to \eqref{eq:general_scattering} in terms of the system's subwavelength resonant modes.
-The parameters $\delta_i$ in \eqref{eq:general_scattering} are of crucial importance, and can be interpreted as the material contrast.
+We wish to characterise solutions to \eqref{eq:finite_scattering} in terms of the system's subwavelength resonant modes.
+The parameters $\delta_i$ in \eqref{eq:finite_scattering} are of crucial importance, and can be interpreted as the material contrast.
+They are allowed to be complex, to account for sources of energy loss or gain; see \Cref{sec:exceptional}.
 In order to achieve subwavelength resonance we will assume that these parameters are small, corresponding to a large contrast between the materials.
 So that we can perform concise asymptotics in terms of the material contrast, we will introduce the real-valued parameter $\delta:=|\delta_1|$ and assume that $\delta_i=O(\delta)$ as $\delta\to0$ for all $i\in\mathcal{I}$.
 We will then make a definition of a resonant mode being \emph{subwavelength} as an asymptotic property in terms of $\delta$.

 \begin{defn}[Subwavelength resonant frequency] Given $\delta>0$, a subwavelength resonant frequency $\omega=\omega(\delta)\in\CC$ is defined to be such that